emmajanedrews/base-template/_posts/2017-09-25-our-streamlined-approach-to-the-real-estate-process.md

 {% include youtube.html %}

-Recently I was able to sit on a meeting with Greg Schwartz, the chief business officer for Zillow.
+Recently I was able to sit on a meeting with Greg Schwartz, the Chief Business Officer for Zillow.

-With all of &nbsp;his experience, connections and knowledge, Schwartz’s input very much aligned with how my team and I want to run the real estate process for you.
+With all of his experience, connections and knowledge, Schwartz’s input very much aligned with how my team and I want to run the real estate process for you.

 **The age of the discount business model has peaked.** When it comes to customer satisfaction, Realtors are toward the bottom of the list.
 Discounting has not equated to satisfaction or substantial market shares.